jmeyer67/finalproject/README.md

 1. A responsive website or single-page web application.
 2. A final presentation on the project given to the rest of the class.
 The presentation is not graded; **HOWEVER**, your project will not be graded if you don't present on time.

+## Deadlines
+1. Your website must be committed to your GitHub account by **6 p.m. on Wednesday, 5/11/16**.
+2. Your presentation must also be given during class on **Wednesday, 5/11/16**.